 Deactivating and reactivating ticket fields

-Deactivated ticket fields are moved to the Inactive fields list on the Ticket Fields admin page.
-Deactivated ticket fields will no longer appear in the ticket form for your tickets.
-Deactivating ticket fields will alter Closed and Archived tickets.
+Deactivated ticket fields no longer appear in ticket forms, including those on Closed and Archived tickets.
 Any data lost from the deactivated field can be recovered again by reactivating the ticket field.

 To deactivate a custom ticket field